suchxs/JPResources/README.md

  I currently do not use any textbooks
 </h4>
 <p align="center">
-Start date: 10/08/25 (Date that I started taking studying seriously) <br>
+Start date: 10/09/25 (Date that I started taking studying seriously fr fr no cap) <br>
 Current Level: N5-ish -> N4